 - Do the observing and gauge how your colleagues are feeling.

-- Use your body language when you are community, your empathy, and regulate with using the voice to deliver sincerity.
+- Use your body language when you are community, your empathy, and regulate by using your voice to deliver sincerity.

-- Avoid making judgments and instead of that try on understanding people.
+- Avoid making judgments, and instead, try to understand people.

 Acknowledge What Are Others Good At

-One of the ways that can help you in getting more familiar with your co-workers and others is to acknowledge their expertise.
+One way to help you become more familiar with your co-workers and others is to acknowledge their expertise.

 This also helps in building trust.
 Let them know that you appreciate what they are good at.

-Ask them for help with office works and projects.
-Also, Don’t forget to give them their credit so they can feel appreciated
+Ask them for help with office work and projects.
+Also, Don’t forget to give them their credit so they can feel appreciated.

-According to the research, a person spends one-third of their life at work.
+According to the research, people spend one-third of their life at work.

 As Andrew Naber did the study, the average person will spend around 90000 hours in their lifetime.
 And it’s a lot of hours.